-When safe-sleeping charity The Lullaby Trust first issued a statement in 2018 warning that baby sleeping pods and nests do not meet its safer sleep guidelines, we’ve investigated fully.
-We know sleeping pods and nests, such as Sleepyhead, are widely used and wanted to assess the scientific evidence and look at development in sleep products to answer all your questions.
+When safe-sleeping charity The Lullaby Trust first issued a statement in 2018 warning that baby pods and nests do not meet its safer sleep guidelines, we’ve investigated fully.
+We know sleeping pods and nests are widely used and wanted to assess the scientific evidence and look at development in sleep products to answer all your questions.

 At MadeForMums we believe it’s important to base our information on clear scientific evidence, and so we’ve worked through all the research papers that The Lullaby Trust has quoted and also checked through more recent scientific research.

 Please remember, although SIDS (Sudden Infant Death Syndrome) is very worrying it’s also very rare.
 There were 198 cases of SIDS in England and Wales in 2018 (the latest available figures) – that’s 0.03% of the 656,379 live births in England and Wales.
 Cases of SIDS have been reducing since 1991.